Sanjana-Devi-67/Mobile-accessories-explorer/README.md

 # Mobile-accessories-web-application

 ## About the Project
-The **Mobile Accessories Web Application** is a full-stack e-commerce platform where users can browse, search, and purchase mobile accessories.
-It includes robust user authentication and authorization using **Passport.js**, ensuring secure access to features like adding products to the cart and checking out.
+The **Mobile Accessories Web Application** is a full-stack e-commerce platform where users can view mobile accessories.
+It includes robust user authentication and authorization using **Passport.js**, ensuring secure access to features like adding products to the cart .

 ---